Oops! Something went wrong while submitting the form.

 As early as the 1970s, the term “leaky gut” was used by researchers to describe increased intestinal permeability, or the ability of substances to easily pass out of the gut into the bloodstream, provoking an inflammatory response from the immune system.
 These researchers linked leaky gut to certain gastrointestinal autoimmune diseases such as celiac disease.
-Since then, interest in leaky gut has grown and researchers continue to search for ways to target this intestinal permeability in the hopes of treating autoimmune disease.
+Since then, interest in leaky gut has grown and researchers continue to search for ways to target intestinal permeability in the hopes of treating autoimmune disease.

 What Is Leaky Gut?

-Leaky gut is a condition that results from a damaged gut barrier, but what makes up the gut’s barrier and how does this barrier become damaged?
+Leaky gut is a condition that results from a damaged gut lining, but what makes up the gut’s lining and how does it become damaged?

 The gut, also known as the gastrointestinal (GI) or digestive tract, consists of a chain of organs that run all the way from the mouth to the anus.
 Leaky gut occurs in the small intestine, which comes after the stomach and before the colon.
 The inner lining of the small intestine is made of a single layer of epithelial cells coated in a mucosal membrane, creating a barrier between the GI tract and the rest of the body.

-Another is for a cellular pathway to be disrupted.
+Cellular pathway disruption can also lead to leaky gut.
 Our cells rely on pathways to communicate across our bodies.
-For example, a nerve cell must use a cellular pathway to signal to a muscle cell to create movement.
+For example, a nerve cell must use a cellular pathway to signal a muscle cell to create movement.
 When certain pathways are disrupted, membrane cells aren’t able to send the signals needed to maintain the gut barrier.

 Signs and Symptoms of Leaky Gut

 It is thought that leaky gut allows bacteria and other substances to escape the gut and travel via the bloodstream to other parts of the body.
-If this occurs, it might cause an immune response and lead to the development of an autoimmune disease, or make a pre-existing autoimmune disease worse.
+When this occurs, the immune system is activated in the gut, which may lead to an autoimmune disease or make a pre-existing autoimmune disease worse.
 However, more research is needed to determine whether this causal relationship exists.

 Inflammatory bowel disease includes both ulcerative colitis and Crohn’s disease.
-Symptoms include bloody stools, weight loss, diarrhea, and abdominal pain.
+Symptoms include bloody stools, weight loss, diarrhea, fatigue and abdominal pain.
+(Source)

 Systemic Lupus Erythematosus (SLE)

 Lupus is an inflammatory autoimmune disease that affects many parts of the body and has been associated with leaky gut.
 Symptoms include sensitivity to sun, facial rashes, fever, joint pain, weight loss, fatigue, and kidney and renal issues.
+(Source, Source)